tnaake/MsQuality/README.md

 quantify the quality of spectral raw files using a controlled vocabulary.

-The package is especially addressed towards users that acquire mass spectrometry data on a clinical/large scale: while it is easier to control for high-quality data acquisition in small-scale experiments, typically run in one or few batches, clinical data sets are often acquired over longer time frames and are prone to higher technical variation that is often
+The package is especially addressed towards users that acquire mass spectrometry data on a large scale (e.g. data sets from clinical settings consisting of several thousands of samples): while it is easier to control for high-quality data acquisition in small-scale experiments, typically run in one or few batches, clinical data sets are often acquired over longer time frames and are prone to higher technical variation that is often